TheCoCe/EnforceAudioDevice/README.md

     "ffxiv": { "Device": "Game"}
   }
 ```

+> :info: **How do I know the exe name?**</br> Open the task manager, find your applicationd and right click and choose `Properties` (You might need to click a subprocess).
+Go to the `General`.
+The exact name of the exe will be show at the top.

-- Reload the application by right clicking the tray icon and choosing `Reload`
+- Reload the application by right clicking the tray icon and choosing `Config` → `Reload Config`
 - Enjoy the correct audio devices

 You could also run the tool right from the `EnforceAudioDevice.py` if you have the required packages installed.